 - Hotel pool and fancy restaurant

-There are really many great things you can do in El Nido.
-There are dream beaches with powdered sugar sand, beautiful lagoons, strenuous hikes with amazing panoramas and many other activities that are among the highlights of El Nido and also Palawan.
+There are really many amazing things to do in El Nido.
+There are dream beaches with powdered sugar sand, beautiful lagoons, strenuous hikes with amazing panoramas and many other activities that are among the best things to do in El Nido and also Palawan.
 What you should definitely do when you are in El Nido, we tell you now.

 #1 El Nido Boat Tours (Tour A-D)

-The boat tours (island hopping) in El Nido are probably the most famous things to do in El Nido in Palawan and probably every tourist who visits El Nido does at least one boat tour.
+What would be best for a day trip in El Nido Palawan?
+The boat tours (island hopping) in El Nido are probably one of the most famous things to do in El Nido in Palawan and probably every tourist who visits El Nido does at least one boat tour.
 The reason for this is that the most beautiful places and great beaches can only be visited by boat.
-Some beaches you can also paddle on your own with a kayak (see next point), but to most destinations you can only get in the context of a guided tour.
+Some beaches you can also paddle on your own with a kayak (see below), but to most destinations you can only get in the context of a guided tour.

 The different boat tours in El Nido are funnily standardized and have the names Tour A – D. They also cost exactly the same everywhere, so it makes no difference where you book your tour, because on the beach you will be randomly distributed to the boats anyway.
 You can also easily book the tours online through the provider El Nido Paradise*.
 We were very satisfied with the provider.
 Everything is well and professionally organized!